The Regulatory Decisions Committee (RDC) takes certain decisions on behalf of the FCA. Read the biographies of the RDC members.

 He is currently a trustee of National Employment Savings Trust and Chair of the Audit Committee at the Institute and Faculty of Actuaries.
 He is also a non-executive Board member and chair of the Audit Committee at Wales Finance a major specialist company providing loan equity and start up finance and support to SMEs in Wales and England.

-Kevin joined the RDC in July 2015.
+Kevin joined the RDC in 2015.